OfficeDev/open-xml-docs/docs/how-to-open-a-spreadsheet-document-from-a-stream.md

 --------------------------------------------------------------------------------
+## Generating the SpreadsheetML Markup to Add a Worksheet
 When you have access to the body of the main document part, you add a worksheet by calling <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.SpreadsheetDocument.AddNewPart``1(System.String,System.String)"><span